JJConsulting/JJMasterData/doc/Documentation/articles/actions/export_action.md

 - Global Scope: Only one process from this element can be run at a time, and all users will be able to view the latest log and execution of an ongoing process.

-- Global User: Several users can run this process simultaneously, but only see the log and one run of your process.
+- User Scope: Several users can run this process simultaneously, but only see the log and one run of your process.

 - Download file name: Name of the file that will be downloaded by the user.